PGA CHAMPIONS TOUR PROFESSIONAL

-Ken plays our Series 66 and Series 66i and can be seen playing our Series 54MH VA on certain occassions where the greens aren’t up to par.
-He plays our standard Tour GS shaft and our pistol grip.
+Ken plays our Series 66 and Series 99 and can be seen playing our Series 54MH VA on certain occassions where the greens aren’t up to par.
+He plays our Tour GS shaft with our pistol grip.

 The Series 66 putter was developed for professionals by Sacks Parente Golf and with Ken’s help throughout the 2019 PGA Champions Tour season.

 Long considered one of the nicest people on any tour, Ken has competed over 500 times during his career.
 He won the PGA Travelers Championship in 2013 and currently plays on the PGA Champions Tour where in his rookie season he had 5 top 10’s a tie for 2nd and finished the season 3rd in overall putting with his Sacks Parente.

 We are so very proud to be associated with Ken.
 He is a great golfer, a journeyman, but he (arguably), played the best round of golf in history at the Players Championship in 2016.
 Click here to learn more.